 ISKMogul will at times review games and/or products for the purpose of distributing the information to our readers.
 We strive for fairness and balance in our reviews, but we acknowledge that at times the context of a given game and its review could be misunderstood.
 So if you as a reader or developer of a reviewed product have questions, please ask us.

 It cannot be stressed enough that context will be taken into account in all reviews.
-In practice, no one should expect a budget or mobile title to posses the same level of graphical fidelity or mechanical polish as a AAA title from a major studio; We don’t have that expectation either, and attempt to take into account those subtle and not-so-subtle differences at all times.
+In practice, no one should expect a budget or mobile title to possess the same level of graphical fidelity or mechanical polish as a AAA title from a major studio; We don’t have that expectation either and attempt to take into account those subtle and not-so-subtle differences at all times.

 Value sections will act as a simplified metric illustrating whether a reviewer felt as if the price paid for a product was “worth it”.
 Reviewers will strive to measure this in the least subjective way possible.
-A measure of how many hours of enjoyable play were had with the product is our goal with this score.
-A low score here might indicate a game that was higher in price, but overall lacking in terms of entertainment.
+A measure of how many hours of enjoyable play were had with the product is our goal here, as this is purely a value proposition aimed at people who know the type of game they want, and just want to know if they should spend money on a game that lands in their preferred genre or style.

 This is the truly subjective element to a review.
 Enjoyment will act as the catch-all for personal taste in a review.
 Elements that don’t fit into other categories in terms of negative impact may end up here.
-This section will act as the final summation of the reviewers feelings about that product on a personal level.
+This section will act as the final summation of the reviewer’s personal feelings about that product on a personal level.
+This is less the reviewer trying to feel out the target for the game, and more how they felt playing it on an individual level.